7 Health Benefits of Dental Implants

 Learn More About Dental Implants

-Dr. Donald VanderLinde and Dr. Alexandra Dodds are family dentists in Grand Rapids, MI.
+Dr. Alexandra Dodds is a family dentist in Grand Rapids, MI.
 As such, they’ll be able to determine whether you’re a candidate for dental implants.
 To request an appointment, call Renew Family Dental at (616) 245-3205.

 This blog post has been updated.